India Aims For The World's Biggest Health Care Overhaul

 "They said, 'We don't have space in our hospital.
 There are so many patients, and there's a risk of infection spreading.
 So it's better for you go home,'" Khan says.

 Khan is a widow who cleans houses for a living.
-But she's been unable to work since she fell ill this spring and is living off her brother.
+But she has been unable to work since she fell ill this spring and is living off her brother.

-Just as in the U.S., illness often bankrupts whole families in India.
+Just as it does in the U.S., illness often bankrupts whole families in India.

 People like Khan are the target of Modi's new health plan.
 The cost of gall bladder surgery at Indian private hospitals ranges from about $435 for a standard operation up to $3,000 for laparoscopic surgery — well within coverage limits under Modicare.
 If she'd been able to get surgery at a private hospital without delay, Khan could have been back at work already.